junghwanie/chatbot-fastapi-app/README.md

 ## Websockets used
-- websocket API that allows a two-way interactive communication session between the users browser and server
+- websocket API that allows a two-way interactive communication session between the users browser and server.
-- When using a websocket you can send and receive messages based on events without having to poll the server
+- When using a websocket you can send and receive messages based on events without having to poll the server.

 ### What will WebSockets do?
-- By implementing websocket, you can stream data piece by piece
+- By implementing websocket, you can stream data piece by piece.
 - If you talk to the chatbot, you will receive an immediate response.